Schlompiet/pcap_ip_checker/README.md

-This is a simple Python script takes any `.pcap` (or `.pcapng`) file, analyses it with **tshark** to find IP conversations, performs a reverse lookup of all the IP addresses in the Shodan database and writes the main findings to a `.csv` file.
+This is a simple Python script that takes any `.pcap` (or `.pcapng`) file, analyses it with **tshark** to find IP conversations, performs a reverse lookup of all the IP addresses in the Shodan database and writes the main findings to a `.csv` file.

 To use it, run the following command in your terminal/command prompt, where the **input_file** is the name of the pcap file and the **output_file** is the name you want to assign to your output file.
 Include the file extensions for best results.